Table of Contents (click to expand)

 A defibrillator is a machine that delivers a controlled amount of electric current (called ‘countershock’ in medical lingo) to the heart.
 A defibrillator is used when the heartbeat of the patient is erratic, or out of rhythm, if you will.

 When a person suffers from cardiac arrest, there are a number of things that could potentially be happening to their heart: they could have a rapid heart rhythm (tachycardia), a disorganized electrical rhythm that doesn’t allow heart muscles to contract (fibrillation), or they could have no electrical current passing through their heart (asystole).
-In all of these situations, a defibrillator can be used to help the patient.
+In some of these situations, a defibrillator can be used to help the patient.

 The paddles/stickers of a defibrillator, when attached to a patient’s body, pass a limited amount of electric current and depolarize a large amount of the heart muscle, which subsequently ends the dysrhythmia.
 In simple terms, a defibrillator stops the heart altogether, contrary to the popular belief that it restarts the heart.